Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Methodology

-where $D_{l}(i, j)$ and $D_{c}(i, j)$ indicate the location distance and chamfer distance between superpoint $v_i$ and superpoint $v_j$, respectively.
-The location distance $D_{l}$ is the euclidean distance of the centroids of the two superpoints.
-And the chamfer distance $D_{c}$ that is to evaluate the discrepancies of structure and shape between two superpoints~\cite{mandikal2019dense,li2020through}.
+where location distance $D_{l}(v_i, v_j)$ is realized as Euclidean distance between the centroids of superpoints $v_i$ and $v_j$.
+And Chamfer distance $D_{c}$ is usually employed to evaluate the discrepancies of structure between two superpoints~\cite{mandikal2019dense,li2020through}, which is defined as follows:

+where $p_a$ and $p_b$ are the points within superpoint $v_i$ and superpoint $v_j$, respectively. $||p_a-p_b||_2$ denotes Euclidean distance between point $p_a$ and point $p_b$.
+To reason the superpoint diversity in the context of graph $G$, we adopt a weighted sum aggregator to aggregate the feature of each superpoint and its one-hop neighbors into the target feature.
+Recall that the edges of graph $G$ are built from both the location distance and chamfer distance between superpoints, this aggregation operation would project these superpoint features into a diversity space in which the difference between the features in the diversity space is served as the spatial-structural distance metric.
+The graph aggregation operation shown in Figure~\ref{fig:framework} is calculated as follows: